stcrestrada/ask-flask/README.md

 ####Notes:
 * Visit http://127.0.0.1:3000
-* Configurable Flask Settings are in config.py
+* Configurable Flask Settings are in config.py, i.g.
+AWS Region
 * You need aws access_key and secret_key to login and view instances.